A Beginner’s Guide to Climbing Some of Japan’s Most Iconic Mountains

 Hiking guidebooks targeted at foreign audiences in Japan are such rare beasts that new releases are much anticipated.
 This time it’s Lonely Planet’s turn to return to the fold after more than a decade in the wilderness – the long out of print second edition of Hiking in Japan hails from 2009.
 Rather than release a third iteration of this popular and well-thumbed title which might have been an obvious choice they have instead directed their efforts into 60-day hike offerings titled *Best Day Walks Japan.
 Of the original writing trio only, New Zealander Craig McLachlan returns joined by Tokyo based travel writer Rebecca Milner and writer and novelist Ray Bartlett who calls Cape Cod home.

-Let’s begin by addressing the elephant in the room.
+Let’s begin by addressing the 800-pound-gorilla in the room.
 A criticism I had of the previous Hiking in Japan guidebook was it contained information that was more than three years out of date at the time of publication.
 This time in contrast I hoped for a freshly minted and up to date guide.
 The first indication that this wasn’t going to be the case is there is no mention of COVID-19, you might say a slight oversight as it has been in Japan since January 2020 and the book’s publication date is March 2021.
 Prior to that Typhoon Hagibis in October 2019 caused widespread destruction across large swathes of Japan resulting in damage to many hiking trails.
 Given the conspicuous omission of these two major events, leads me to one of two possibilities the authors have been living in an alternate reality or Lonely Planet have insanely early lead times or could have something to do with the company’s recent acquisition by American media behemoth Red Ventures.
 Having said that the guidebook focuses on popular trails meaning the contents are for the most part kosher.

 The hikes are divided into eight geographic regions stretching across the four main islands of the archipelago.
 Unfortunately, Okinawa Prefecture doesn’t get a guernsey this time.
 On the main island of Honshu, the regions include Tokyo, Mt.
 Fuji & around, Japan Alps & Central Honshu, Kansai, Hiroshima & Western Honshu, and Tohoku.
 It includes 20 peaks from mountaineer and author Kyūya Fukada’s 100 Famous Japanese Mountains.
 The introductory chapters cover the essentials of hiking in Japan, must see spots and it’s nice to see families haven’t been forgotten with specific tips for navigating a hiking holiday with little ones in tow.
 This is followed by an overview of the landscape, geology, flora & fauna, National Parks system and history and culture of alpinism in Japan.
 The start of each region also includes a rundown of nearby cities, best times to visit, transport, accommodation, and local festivals.